ERROR: Console Load Error and/or Run-time error ‘429’: ActiveX component can’t create object

 If you are installing on the Exchange server, you already have the CDO component installed and it simply needs to be registered with Windows.
 If you are installing on a server other than the Exchange server, you need to install the Exchange System Management tools.
 See the appropriate following section.

-1. In Explorer, find the location of your Exchange install.
+1. If installed on the Exchange Server.
+In Explorer, find the location of your Exchange install.
 Typically this will under be

 \Program Files\Exchsrvr on your C: drive or whichever drive you typically install programs.

 2. Verify that the file cdo.dll exists in the “bin” subdirectory of your Exchange install.